byu-is-566/is-566-09-dbt-1-instructions/README.md

 - This stage table should read from the sales orders base table (which already has formatting applied).
 - You'll need to join in data from the ship_methods seed file to extract the name (rather than the id) of the shipping method.
 - Lastly, look carefully at the values in `delivery_estimate` column.
 These messy data need to be cleaned up before the data can move further downstream.
 The goal is to replace that column with a numeric column called `delivery_estimate_days` that measures the delivery estimates in a single unit of measurement.
-You're welcome to just use a basic CASE statement to match the existing set of values, but you coud also have some fun thinking about how to match a little more flexibly with some regular expressions.
+You're welcome to just use a basic CASE statement to match the existing set of values, but you could also have some fun thinking about how to match a little more flexibly with some regular expressions.
 (No pressure.)

 #### `stg_ecom__email_campaigns`

 - This data has also already been extracted and formatted with datatypes in the base table, so most of the columns can just be passed through.
 - You will also turn the campaign_id column into 4 new columns that represent the different elements embedded in the campaign_id, namely `customer_segment`, `product_category`, and `ad_strategy`.
 - You also should add a new binary flag column called `is_converted` that uses the presence or absence of an order_id to fill in the column with a 1 or a 0.
-- You may not have notice this yet, there are actually duplicate records in the email campaigns base table (The event_id should be a unique primary key in that table.)
+- You may not have noticed this yet, there are actually duplicate records in the email campaigns base table (The event_id should be a unique primary key in that table.)
 So your query for this staging table should take care of de-duplicating the data (keeping the most recent event in the case where there are more than one even with the same event_id).
 I would recommend doing this in a CTE called "deduped", and I would also look into how the `QUALIFY` command works.

 Okay this is exciting!
 We're up to 12 different tables that dbt is managing for us, and if you've got everything up and running, you'll have another terminal window full of green messages like below: